Tansy beetle: United Kingdom

-Despite general declines in 2020, notable increases were detected at some transects which could indicate a shift to more favourable conditions in these areas.
-Some of these increases can be attributed to improved land management practices resulting in a greater presence of Tansy at critical times in the beetle’s life cycle.
+In the United Kingdom, its range is currently restricted to about 45 km of the banks of the River Ouse centred on York, North Yorkshire.
+Although there are scattered records from across England some of these may represent mis-identifications of the mint beetle, a more widespread species.
+Tansy beetles had previously been recorded from Wicken Fen, Cambridgeshire, where species of mint (Mentha spp.), not tansy, acted as the host plant.
+The last accurate record for the beetle at this site was in 1981.
+In August 2014 a new sighting was made nearby at Woodwalton Fen, following this a translocation programme of Yorkshire beetles was attempted to boost the population.
+However, this was unsuccessful, likely due to potentially differing biologies between the two populations.

+As of 2006 there were 19 British hectads (10 km squares) with records of the tansy beetle, but it has only been seen in 11 of these since 1970, six of which are centred around York.
+In 2015, the total number of individuals estimated from a survey of this area on the banks of the River Ouse was 24,000.
+In 2016 this number increased significantly to 40,000.
+Since 2018, the beetle has also been discovered at the Wildfowl and Wetlands Trust (WWT) reserve at Welney, west Norfolk.

 Threats to habitat

-Historically the Tansy beetle may have been more widespread in Britain and it is not clear what factors have led to its decline, especially in the East Anglian Fens.
-The beetle’s food plants – Tansy, Water Mint and Gypsywort – are widespread across the British Isles although, as intimated above, local quantity and distribution are both critical for the long-term survival of beetle populations.
-The decline in C. graminis is likely to be due to habitat loss resulting from land improvement and arable conversion, development, drainage, lowering of water-tables due to over-abstraction, improper land management and accidental removal when mistaken for Ragwort (Jacobaea vulgaris).
+The decline in C. graminis is likely to be due to habitat loss resulting from land improvement and arable conversion, over-grazing, development, drainage and lowering of water-tables due to over-abstraction.
 Neglect may also lead to loss or degradation of habitat such as through over-shading or competition of food plants with invasive species such as Himalayan balsam (Impatiens glandulifera).
+Flood-bank works may deplete or destroy local sub-populations.

-Within the York distribution the beetles are dependent on Tansy as their sole food source; if a clump disappears the beetles are forced to walk to a new location as they rarely fly, despite having fully working wings and being capable of doing so.
-As beetles can only walk 150-200m between foodplant clumps, sub-populations can easily become isolated and vulnerable to local extinctions.
-The loss of habitat impacts upon the ability of the Tansy beetle to find an alternative source of the host plant.
-Additionally, tansy is a ruderal species and thus has a naturally high rate of turnover of plants, forcing beetles to regularly seek out new Tansy patches to colonise.
+Within the York distribution the beetles are dependent on tansy as their sole food source; if a clump disappears the beetles are forced to walk to a new location as they rarely fly, despite having fully working wings and being capable of doing so.
+The loss of habitat impacts upon the ability of the tansy beetle to find an alternative source of the host plant.
+Additionally, tansy is a ruderal species and thus has a naturally high rate of turnover of plants, forcing beetles to regularly seek out new tansy patches to colonise.

-Eutrophication is likely to be another significant threat as it leads to the decline of Tansy and the replacement of heterogeneous vegetation mosaics with highly competitive nitrophilous plant communities.
-There is a general increase in nutrient loading in the Ouse floodplain as historic botanical data indicates the loss of many smaller, poorly competitive plants during the past 100 years.

-Flooding can eliminate large sub-populations; evidence suggests that summer flooding has the greatest impact.
-With only one known stronghold population in Britain, it would take just one year of extreme summer flooding to jeopardise the whole population along the River Ouse.
-During summer floods, larvae sink and drown when knocked off plants and eggs also die after a few days inundation.
-Adults do not seem to suffer as much mortality, as they either float away (buoyed by air trapped under their elytra), climb to higher ground or even enter the soil by climbing down submerged stems.
+A 2009 study of tansy beetle occupancy amongst 1305 patches (stems separated by no more than 50 cm) of the tansy plant on the banks of the River Ouse (York, UK) intended to establish data on the distribution of tansy plants and relate this to existing tansy beetle populations in order to contribute to the conservation effort of the species.
+The results were analysed using generalised additive models to conclude that the tansy patches should be managed towards volumes of 3 m^{3} and that these patches should be targeted within 200 m of existing beetle subpopulations on the same river bank in order to help the beetle population disperse and survive.